Changing Your Password

 When creating a new password, keep in mind some of the ways in which your password could be vulnerable.
 One way is by people simply "guessing" your password based on things they know about you.
 Another way is through password cracking software.

-- Repeating characters
+- Have repeating characters

-- Reusing the same password for accounts
+- Be the same as passwords for other accounts

-- Create a “vanity plate” password.
-Example choose your favorite movie or song lyric or short phrase and translate it to something easy to memorize like
+Example: Choose your favorite movie or song lyric or short phrase and translate it to something easy to memorize like